JonaLibonati/myPyClasses/testReport/README.md

 Report.addSection(section)
 ```

-## Class Result(description: str, result = 'comment')
-This class creates a Result object.
-The first parameter is the result description as string.
-The second parameter is the result it self and it can take four values which are 'success', 'fail', 'warning' or 'comment'

-### description
-Contains the description as string.

-### result
-Contains the result as string.

-### data
-Contains the result data as a dictionary.

-### line
-Contains the result line as string.

-### print()
-Prints the result on the terminal.

-## Class Section(name: str)

-### name
-Contains the section name as string.

-### data
-Contains the section data as a list of dictionaries.

-### subsection
-Contains the Subsection object added to the report as a list.

-### results
-Contains the Result object added to the report as a list.

-### lines
-Contains the section lines as a list.

-### addResult(*args: Result)
-Adds the Result objects to the report.

-### addSubSection(*args: Subsection)
-Adds the Subsection objects to the report.

-### setName(new_name: str)
-Set the section name.

-### print()
-Prints the section on the terminal.

-## Class Subsection(name: str)
-This class creates a Subsection object which inherits from Section object, therefore it has the same properties and methods.

 ## Class TestReport(name: str)
 This class creates a TestReport object.
 The parameter is the name of the resport as string.
 The report is empty when it is created.
 By using addSection(*args: Section), the diferent section are included in the report.